High Caste

 1939 AJC Craven Plate racebook showing the winner, High Caste.

-He was by the good racehorse and sire, Bulandshar (GB), his dam, The Begum (a sister to Rulette) was by the outstanding sire, Chief Ruler (GB).
+He was by the racehorse and sire, Bulandshar (GB), his dam, The Begum (a sister to Rulette) was by the outstanding sire, Chief Ruler (GB).
 High Caste was a brother to the stakes race winners, Nawab and Nizam and a half brother to the stakes winner, Stretto by Hunting Song (IRE).
 He traced in the tenth generation to Cornelia (GB) who was imported with her dam, Manto into Australia in 1825.
 They are from family 18.

 High Caste was colloquially known as the ‘Strawberry Bull’ because of a distinct grey fleck through his rich red bay coat.

 Racing record

 At two years: 1938-39

 Racing in New Zealand High Caste won three of his first four race starts including the 1938 Auckland Racing Club (ARC) Great Northern Foal Stakes and ARC Royal Stakes.
 He was subsequently sold for 7,000 guineas, to the meat baron, Harry Tancred and was immediately shipped over to Melbourne to race in Australia.
 In Australia, High Caste won at his first three race starts for his new owner, including the 1939 Group One (G1) Ascot Vale Stakes, VRC Sires Produce Stakes plus the Champagne Stakes (G1).
 He was defeated in the Fairfield Handicap before placing second in the G1, AJC Sires Produce Stakes.
 High Caste had ten starts as a two-year-old (2yo) for seven wins, one second and a third placing.
 He was then acclaimed to be the best two-year-old on both sides of the Tasman Sea.